Tenant Rights

 Tenants in San Francisco:

-Remaining COVID tenant protections may have expired on August 29th, 2023 but you still have rights!
+You have rights!
 If you’re experiencing harassment or pressure from your landlord, or fear you might be evicted or have to move, click on your issue below.
 Find a list of tenant rights groups who can offer help here.

 Visit sf.gov/renthelp for help paying rent.